photo by Daniel Coston

-On Broadway, David’s work has been heard as the dance arranger for “Beetlejuice” (OBCR) and “Disaster!”
-(OBCR) He also provided additional orchestrations for “Sondheim on Sondheim” (Grammy nomination, OBCR)
+On Broadway, he worked as the dance arranger for the Tony-nominated musical adaptation of Beetlejuice and the celebrated musical comedy Disaster!
+He also provided additional orchestrations for the Broadway bio-musical Sondheim on Sondheim (Grammy nomination).

 He has an ongoing collaboration with six-time Tony Award winner Audra McDonald, regularly providing orchestrations for her concerts and albums.
 His work can be heard on both Audra McDonald New York Philharmonic: Sing Happy and Audra McDonald: Go Back Home.
 His orchestration of the song “Somewhere/Some Other Time” was performed at the 42nd annual Kennedy Center Honors.

 Other works as composer include: Game On: an interactive game show musical (premiered at Pittsburgh C.L.O), Our New Town (production at Wagner College), Golden Lotus (Workshop through Broadway Asia), Surface (Ballet Commission through Dallas Black Dance Theatre) The Mysteries (Marathon plays in 2014 at The Flea), All God's Creatures (feature length film), Dori the Donor (short film).

 David is also a Usual Suspect at New York Theatre Workshop, a member of the Television Academy, ASCAP and The Society of Composers and Lyricists.
 He earned my master of music degree in choral conducting from Carnegie Mellon University (under the tutelage of Dr. Robert Page) and a self-defined bachelor of music degree from The Hartt School.

 A note about my style of music: